JWWeatherman/regtest-peers/README.md

-# Bitcoin Regtest Environment #
+# Bitcoin Regtest w/ Peers #

-This repository contains instructions, with related helper code, that allows you to run your own blockchain locally.
+This repository contains instructions, with related helper code, that allows you to run your own blockchain locally with 3 connected peers.
 Get started pretty fast and develop your own Bitcoin application.

 ### Why this project?

 This collection of instructions, with related scripts, should help Bitcoin application developers.
 Instead of spending hours with setting up a testing environment, the developer can focus on her application.
 The created environment allows the complete testing of the Bitcoin part, without spending real money or delays.
 The environment is reproducible and different scenarios, e.g. collection of transactions in a predefined order, can be created, but also deleted again.

 In comparison with the testnet3 Bitcoin network, this environment is not dependent on external nodes.
 All happens locally and could be fully controlled